containers/bootc/docs/src/bootc-images.md

 Because the container runtime state will deny the attempt to "physically" set the `security.selinux` extended attribute.

-In contrast per above, future support for custom labeling will by default be done by customizing the policy file_contexts.
+In the future, it is likely however that we add support for handling the `security.selinux` extended attribute in tar streams; but this can only currently be done with a custom build process.

 ### Toplevel directories